 Monitoring and Evaluation (M&E) offers a systematic way of supporting learning about where to best target efforts and investment, apply adaptive management, and continually improve programs.
-In addition, M&E provides investors with evidence about what their investments achieved.
+In addition, M&E provides program stakeholders with evidence about what their investments achieved.
 More broadly, M&E builds an evidence base of what is working and what isn’t in general surveillance programs.

 Monitoring involves the process of keeping track of the progress of a program against what it intends to achieve and supports adaptive management to ensure program activities are responsive to issues and opportunities as they arise.